Subject to Change due to COVID-19

 - Submitted adequate financial support documentation for at least one year of expenses at ESF;

-- Submitted the New Graduate or Undergraduate International Student Information Form received with your ESF acceptance letter.
+- Submitted the New Undergraduate International Student Information Form.

 - Submitted a passport copy.

-Once all of the above materials have been received, an I-20 will be issued and mailed to the prospective international student by either Undergraduate Admissions or the Graduate School.
+Once all of the above materials have been received, an I-20 will be issued and mailed to the prospective international student by the Office of International Education.

 Health Insurance Requirement

 ESF students who are not U.S. citizens or permanent residents are required by SUNY policies to maintain comprehensive health insurance with medical evacuation and repatriation coverage for themselves (and their dependents in the United States) for the duration of their ESF program of study.
 International students are automatically enrolled in the SUNY Health Insurance Plan unless proof of comparable health insurance is provided to the Bursar's Office within 30 days of the start of each semester.